 Charlie was perhaps better known and popular as a member and captain of the Methley Perseverance AFC (games played down Cutler Lane).
 Under his leadership the side won the Yorkshire League in 1923/24 and achieved high placings in that same league all that decade.

 The Bentley family brought Stan Pyrah up following the death of Joseph Pyrah, his father at the battle of Arras in the first world war.
 A letter home from Joseph carried the words “I will be glad to be out of this damned place,” within a few days he was killed.
 His name is incorrectly engraved on the churchyard war memorial where it is recorded as Thomas Pyrah.

-He had been offered trials with the Arsenal an opportunity which was denied him for family needs.
+Charlie had been offered trials with Arsenal an opportunity which was denied him for family needs.
 They would of course have got a good ‘un.
 A defender on the field who was as strong as an ox (noted when I saw him handling sacks of potatoes).
 I am also informed that he had on one occasion lifted the front of the tractor enabling running repairs to take place.